Looking After Someone?

 To produce a robust “vision” for carers in Caerphilly to make sure current work is sustainable and that carers’ views are incorporated and met where possible.

 They have introduced a carer’s emergency card for carers to help provide them with peace of mind.
 The free card aims to enable the emergency services and others to quickly identify people as carers in the event of an emergency.
 By carrying the card at all times, in the event of an accident or emergency, services will be alerted that there is someone at home who cannot manage without help or assistance.
 They will then contact the number on the back of the card so that someone can assist the person that is being cared for.

 They have been in talks with our Forum about ways in which we might cooperate, particularly by sharing information with our members and organising joint events.

-They have a mailing list for carers (post/e-mail or both) and they are also piloting a text messaging service.
+They have a mailing list for carers (post/e-mail or both) and they also have a text messaging service.
 Additionally, they have a closed Facebook group to which people can be added as long as they are on Facebook.
 All you need to do is search for “Caerphilly County Carers Group” and then request to be added.

 They have a webpage: www.caerphilly.gov.uk/carers

 And if you wish to contact them, you can email: firstname.lastname@example.org